claby2/axiomatic-set-theory/README.md

 notation:90 "⟨" x ", " y "⟩" => OrderedPair x y
 ```

-With ordered pairs, we can proveed by defining products and products, along with domains, ranges, and fields of relations.
+With ordered pairs, we can proceed by defining products and products, along with domains, ranges, and fields of relations.

 ```lean
 noncomputable def Product (A B : Set) : Set := Classical.choose (OrderedPair.product A B)